Autism Spectrum Support

 Parent’s Role in Therapy:

-Parents are often included to build consistent strategies and a shared understanding of what helps your child feel safe, regulated, and successful.
+Parents are often included in sessions so we can build consistent strategies together and create a shared understanding of what helps your child feel safe, regulated, and successful.

 FAQ